Why Reports Of Menstrual Changes After COVID Vaccine Are Tough To Study

 She took to social media with her story, and five months later, people are still responding to her original tweet.

-"I did not anticipate it blowing up to the extent that it has," says Clancy.
+"I did not anticipate it blowing up to the extent that it has," Clancy says.
 "A lot of emails, a lot of Instagram DMs and a lot of tweets of people who are just baring their souls to us."

-"Obstetrician-gynecologists and other women's health care practitioners should lead by example by being vaccinated and encouraging eligible patients to be vaccinated as well," ACOG says.
+"Obstetrician-gynecologists and other women's health care practitioners should lead by example by being vaccinated and encouraging eligible patients to be vaccinated as well," the association says.

-Nonetheless, the outpouring of interest and concern among people who menstruate points to a blindspot in the way that clinical research on the COVID-19 vaccines was done.
-As with many other vaccine trials, the early COVID-19 studies did not ask much about reproductive health, aside from questions around pregnancy.
-"It seeds doubt," says Lee.
+Nonetheless, the outpouring of interest and concern among people who menstruate points to a blind spot in the way that clinical research on the COVID-19 vaccines was done.
+As with many other vaccine trials, the early COVID-19 studies did not ask much about reproductive health aside from questions around pregnancy.
+"It seeds doubt," Lee says.
 "It makes people feel like their bodies were not considered in part of the [clinical] trial."

 Any changes to menstrual cycle seem to be short-lived

 The stories collected by Lee and Clancy usually describe only brief disruptions to menstruation.
-"From what we have seen so far, it appears that the changes to the menstrual cycle seem to be short-lived, just a couple of cycles," says Lee.
+"From what we have seen so far, it appears that the changes to the menstrual cycle seem to be short-lived, just a couple of cycles," Lee says.

 After vaccination, many people in the survey have reported heavy flows or bleeding at an unexpected time in the menstrual cycle, what's known as breakthrough bleeding or spotting.